otakutyrant/dotfiles/README.md

 dotfiles
 ========

 I [use GNU Stow to manage my dotfiles](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) with elaborate comments inside.
+It is strongly recommended to use the `--no-folding` option when you stow dotfiles in new operating systems, otherwise thereafter some new generated files will appear in dotfiles rather than the corresponding position of the home directory, like [this](https://superuser.com/questions/1632928/gnu-stow-only-symlink-files-not-directories).

 It may be inconvenient to manage DE via dotfiles.
 I do not use any DE but i3.